 Fortunately, when it comes to learning languages, there are plenty of different types of resources available.

-Japanese language course London, Manchester, or elsewhere.
+Personalised Japanese language courses in Melbourne, Sydney, or elsewhere.

 This is going to be a bit like a dating game.
 Let’s start with contestant #1.
 In addition to being a manga translator, she’s taught Japanese tutorials for over 15 years.
 She teaches both in person and via webcam over Skype, and can teach students of all levels.

-Contestant #2 is a Japanese native who’s lived in the U.S.A since 2013.
+Contestant #2 is a Japanese native who’s lived in Australia since 2013.
 She used to be an interpreter and a translator when she lived in Kyoto, Japan.
 She now is famous among her students for her quality teaching methods, her patience, and her good sense of humor.
 Is she the right tutor for you?

 Why not consider contestant #3?
 This Japanese tutor offers both individual tutorials and group tutorials.
 She was a Japanese teacher for an association for 7 years and is happy to adapt her methods to her students.